-Board members, staff members, and students are permitted to use their personally-owned or Academy-owned computer or workstation and/or web-enabled devices of any type to remotely (i.e. away from Academy property and facilities) access the Academy's server and thereby connect to the Academy's Network.
+Staff members and students of the Academy, are permitted to use their personally-owned or Academy-owned computer or workstation and/or web-enabled devices of any type to remotely (i.e. away from Academy property and facilities) access the Academy's server and thereby connect to the Academy's network.
 This policy is limited to remote access connections that are used to do work on behalf of or for the benefit of the Academy, including, but not limited to, reading or sending e-mail and reviewing Academy-provided intranet web resources and completing assigned coursework.